Where to Stay in Venice: 6 Best Areas & Hotels

 1. San Marco

-San Marco is the most famous area in the city and is home to some of Venice’s most popular landmarks.
-If you’re visiting the city for the first time, then this is one of the best areas to stay in Venice.
+San Marco is the most famous area in Venice and home to many of the city’s top landmarks.
+If this is your first time visiting, this is one of the best areas to stay in Venice, especially if you want to be close to the classic sights.

 Pros and cons of staying in San Marco